 This article covers:

-- What is a slogan
+- What is the definition of a slogan?

-- Some of the best slogan examples
+- What are some of the best slogan examples?

 By the end of this article, you’ll be equipped to create a great slogan for your business.